 Here are our top tips on how to avoid cross-contamination of foods in a commercial kitchen rental; keep your staff and customers safe and happy.

 The Importance of Food Safety

-Food safety and high levels of hygiene are vital for any commercial kitchen.
+Food safety and high levels of hygiene are vital for any dark kitchen.
 Working spaces need to maintain an excellent standard of cleanliness to reduce the spread of bacteria and viruses which can lead to food-borne illnesses.

 What is Cross-Contamination?